-The COVID-19 Emergency (as defined herein) is a significant new development materially adversely affecting the City's finances and outlook.
-Many aspects of the City's future finances and operations and the local economy are expected to be materially adversely impacted by the COVID-19 Emergency.
-Accordingly, any historical information or budgets and projections described in this Official Statement, including Appendices A and B attached hereto, which predate the COVID-19 Emergency or do not include information regarding its impact, should be considered in light of a possible or probable negative impact from the COVID-19 Emergency.
-To date, City economic and tax revenue losses associated with the COVID-19 Emergency have been stark and immediate.
-Future impacts are expected to be significant to many aspects of the local economy and City operations and finances.
+The COVID-19 pandemic is a significant development materially adversely affecting the City's finances and outlook.
+Many aspects of the City's future finances and operations and the local economy have been and are expected to continue to be materially adversely impacted by the COVID-19 pandemic.
+Accordingly, any historical information or budgets and projections described in this Official Statement, including Appendices A and B attached hereto, which predate the COVID-19 pandemic or do not reflect its impact, should be considered in light of a possible or probable negative impact from the COVID-19 pandemic.
+To date, City economic and tax revenue losses associated with the COVID-19 pandemic have been stark and immediate.
+Impacts from the COVID-19 pandemic have been and are expected to be significant to many aspects of the local economy and City operations and finances.
 These impacts involve many developing and unknown outcomes.
-On March 31, 2020, the City released the March Joint Report Update (as defined herein), which included preliminary updates of the City's fiscal year 2019-20 budget and revised projections of the City's budgets for fiscal years 2020-21 and 2021-22.
-On May 13, 2020, the City released the May Update (as defined herein), which updated the March Joint Report Update and included further analysis of the economic impacts to the City of the City's Shelter-in-Place (as defined herein) order and the City's response to the COVID-19 Emergency.
-See "RECENT DEVELOPMENTS" herein.
-This budget and projection information and all otherforward looking statements in this Official Statement are based on current expectations and are not intended as representations of fact or guarantees of results.
+The projections and other forward-looking statements in this Official Statement are based on current expectations and are not intended as representations of fact or guarantees of results.
 Any such forward-looking statements inherently are subject to a variety of risks and uncertainties that could cause actual results or performance to differ materially from those that have been forecast, estimated or projected.
-See "RISK FACTORS - Public Health Emergencies" herein.
-The City may post certain reports and other information relating to the COVID-19 Emergency when available on its investor information website located at https://sfcontroller.org/continuing-secondary-market-disclosure.
+See "RISK FACTORS - Public Health Emergencies" and APPENDIX A - "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - Recent Events" herein.
+The City may post certain reports and other information relating to the COVID-19 pandemic when available on its investor information website located at https://sfcontroller.org/continuing-secondary-market-disclosure.

 The City has historically been a major convention and tourist destination.
 According to the San Francisco Travel Association, a nonprofit membership organization, during the calendar year 2019, approximately 26.2 million tourists visited the City, with total spending estimated at \$10.2 billion, including spending from conventions, trade shows and group meetings.
-The COVID-19 Emergency has significantly adversely impacted tourism and convention activities in the City.
+The COVID-19 pandemic has significantly adversely impacted and is expected to continue to adversely impact tourism and convention activities in the City.